Winnipeg City Council: Early years

 At this time, the mayor was elected for a one-year term; this would remain until 1955, when the term of office for the mayor was changed to two years.
 The first Winnipeg City Council established standing committees on finance, printing, board of works, markets, fire & water, and assessment.
 Council subsequently began to establish itself through the passage of by-laws, with 27 by-laws being passed in the city’s first year of incorporation.
 After the first election, candidates were required to meet a property qualification; this requirement for alderman was abolished in 1918 and for mayoralty candidates in 1920 through a Charter amendment.

 The city's wards were reorganized in 1881, with the addition of Fort Rouge as Ward One, and existing wards to the north of the Assiniboine River being reorganized into Wards Two through Six.
 In 1906, Elmwood was added as Ward Seven in 1906, becoming was the city's first extension across the Red River.
 These seven wards were collapsed into three in 1920: Wards One and Two became Ward One; Wards Three and Four became Ward Two; and Wards Five, Six, and Seven became Ward Three.

 While the norm in the city's early years was for local elected officials to be English Protestants, there were still exceptions who won elections: Arni Frederickson (Ward 5, 1891) and Arni Eggertson (Ward 4, 1906) were Icelandic; Moses Finkelstein and Altar Skaletar (Ward 5, 1912) were Jewish; and Theodore Stefanik (Ward 5, 1911) was the first Ukrainian elected to City Council.

 Over a decade after the first election, in 1887, civic suffrage was afforded to women in Winnipeg, 80 of whom being eligible to vote in that year's civic election and 476 in the election of 1888.
 In regards to holding office, however, women would not able to in Winnipeg until 1916, after which Alice A. Holling in 1917 (Ward 7) became the first woman to run for Council.
 (Holling lost to Alexander McLennan, 693 to 358.)
 In December 1920, Jessie Kirk became the first woman elected to Council, serving a two-year term on Council for Ward 2; she was, however, defeated each time in subsequent elections in 1922, 1923, 1926, and 1934.

 The 1920 election that elected Jessie Kirk also saw city elections begin to use proportional representation in the form of Single Transferable Voting.
-Often mixed crops of councillors were elected in the multi-member wards, with each voter casting only one (transferable) vote.
+There were three six-seat wards, with three elected in alternating years.
+Each voter casting only one (transferable) vote.
+Usually mixed crops of councillors were elected in the multi-member wards.
 PR was used until 1970 for city elections.
 (STV was also used to elect Winnipeg MLAs from 1920 to 1952.)